seed-rs/seed-rs.org/crate/guides/0.6.0/structure.md

 ## Model
 Each app must contain a model [struct]( https://doc.rust-lang.org/book/ch05-00-structs.html), which contains the app’s state.
-It must should contain [owned data](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
-References with a static [lifetime](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html) work, but may be more difficult to work with.
+It must contain
+[owned data](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
+References
+with a static [lifetime](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html) work, but may be more difficult to work with.
 Example: